 SF6 Sampling

 The SF6 mixing ratio in air and the solubility of this gas in water is low.
-A 15 cm3 sample of air or unsaturated zone gas is needed for gas analysis.
-A minimum of a 1 liter of water is required to date ground water with SF6.
+A minimum of a one liter sample of water is required to date groundwater with SF6.

 The caps can be ordered from Brad-Pak Enterprises at 908-233-1234.
 Catalog number CPS-33E-B-PC-PS is a 33-430 size polyseal cone lined cap which fits the bottle.